pcineverdies/dummy_cc/src/parser/grammar.md

 ## Additional constraints:

 - When declaring an array, the type of the expression for the size is `u32`;
 - Cannot use identifier which was not already declared;
 - In binary expressions, types must be identical;
-    - When calling functions, formal arguemnts must have the same type of declaration;
+- When calling functions, formal arguments must have the same type of declaration;
 - A function must always end with a return statement;
 - A compound statement defines a new scope;
 - There cannot be two identical identifiers simultaneously;
 - `break` and `continue` can only be used in loops;
 - `return` statement expression must have the same type of the function return;
 - If function is declared as void, `return` statement cannot have an expression;
 - Only binary operators `+` and `-` can be used with pointers;
 - Unary operator `*` can only be used on pointers;
 - Unary operator `&` can only be used on lvalues;
-    - Exclusing `*` and `&`, all the unary operators require non-pointer type;
+- Excluding `*` and `&`, all the unary operators require non-pointer type;
 - Unary operator `-` implies a conversion to `i32`;
-    - Postifx operator `[]` can be used only on pointers;
+- Postfix operator `[]` can be used only on pointers;
 - Literal integers are always of type `u32`;
 - Literal chars are always of type `u8`;
 - Function main cannot have parameters;
 - Function cannot be called `init`;